P&C Lab News Archive

 • Welcome to new graduate student Aysu Suben!
 Aysu hails from Franklin and Marhsall College and just arrived this fall to begin her studies and projects in the lab.
 (September 2009)

-• Congratulations to Nick Turk-Browne, who recently defended his PhD dissertation on The Nature of Visual Statistical Learning, and who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychology at Princeton University.
+• Congratulations to lab graduate student Nick Turk-Browne, who recently defended his PhD dissertation on The Nature of Visual Statistical Learning, and who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychology at Princeton University.
 Nick will be setting up his own lab this summer, and will start his new position in the fall!
 (April 2009)

-• Congratulations to Josh New, who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychology at Barnard College in New York City.
+• Congratulations to lab postdoc Josh New, who has just accepted a tenure-track appointment as Assistant Professor in the Department of Psychology at Barnard College in New York City.
 Josh will be setting up his own lab this summer, and will start his new position in the fall!
 (April 2009)

 • Congratulations to undergraduate research assistant Jinjin Sun, who has received a Dean's Summer Fellowship in the Social Sciences and Humanities from Yale College to support research in our laboratory over the summer.
 Jinjin will be continuing her research on how, why, and when we perceive animacy and goal-directedness in simple animations.
 (April 2009)